James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 210 255 208 244
 ```

-After entering each denary number followed by the <kbd>Enter</kbd> key for each byte, I then entered `-1`, followed by `SYS 4096` to execute the loaded program (set the program counter to 0x1000):
+After entering each denary number followed by the <kbd>Enter</kbd> key for each byte, I then entered `-1`, followed by `SYS 4096` to execute the loaded program (this command sets the program counter to 0x1000):

 ![Entering each byte in denary when running my loader program](https://raw.githubusercontent.com/James-Livesey/James-Livesey/main/media/asmbyhand3.png)